 I need to start spending more time thinking about the possibility of all the awesome things that could take place in my day.
 Yet, instead doubt and negativity creep in the back door and take a seat right at my kitchen table.

-It’s as if I have set the table for them and have offered to make them a plate!
+And it as if I have set the table for them and have offered to make them a plate!

 What I need to start doing is leaving my front door unlocked.
 Better yet, why not leave it open?
 So that dreams and bucket lists can pull up a chair.
 I know they have been knocking.
 Why have I been so reluctant to let them in?